moveyourdigital/challenge-postcard-lorim-ipsum-blog/README.md

 *Points: 2*

-First, we need to prepare ourselves to start building.
+First, we need to get ready to start building.
 Fork this repo to your own space and clone it using `git clone` command (or any other git tool you are familiar with).

 Install all `npm` dependencies and open your favorite editor.

 Now, start the development server using ```npm run dev```.
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Now, take a look at the codebase and make sure you're familiar with it.
+Now take a look at the codebase and make sure you are familiar with it.

-If you need, you can learn more about Next.js.
+If you need to, you can learn more about Next.js.
 Take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.